pulp/pulp/docs/dev-guide/contributing/dev_setup.rst

     Fortunately, the code you are working on will be shared from your host via NFS so your work should have data safety.

 #.
 Next, cd into the pulp directory and begin provisioning your Vagrant environment.
-A possible
-   failure point is during provisioning when mongod is building its initial files.
-This sometimes takes longer than systemd allows and can fail.
-If that happens, simply run ``vagrant provision``.
    We will finish by running ``vagrant reload``.
 This allows the machine to reboot after provisioning.::

       $ cd pulp
-      $ vagrant up  # mongod may fail when this runs. vagrant provision will fix it.
+      $ vagrant up
       $ vagrant reload  # Reboot the machine at the end to apply kernel updates, etc.

 Once you have followed the steps above, you should have a running deployed Pulp development machine.
 You can ssh into the environment with ``vagrant ssh``.
+You will be greeted by a message of the day that gives you some helpful hints.
 All of the code is mounted in /home/vagrant/devel.
 Your development environment has been configured for `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/en/latest/>`_.
 If you would like to activate a virtualenv, you can simply type ``workon <repo_dir>`` to work on any particular Pulp